aflin/rampart/docs/source/rampart-main.rst

 trim
 ''''

-Remove whitespace characters from beginning and end of a String.
+Remove whitespace characters from beginning and end of a :green:`String`.

 Usage: